Master's Programme in Data Science – Data Engineering

 The programme leads to the degree of Master of Science (120 credits) with Data Science as the main field of study.

-Compared with the Master's programme in Statistics and Data Science, the Master's programme in Data Science focuses on state-of-the-art methods in artificial intelligence, machine learning, and mathematical statistics, and on the design of data engineering systems supporting the analysis of very large data through high-performance and distributed computing.
+Compared with the Master's programme in Statistics and Data Science, the Master's programme in Data Science focuses on state-of-the-art methods in computing and artificial intelligence.
+It also focuses on the design of data engineering systems supporting the analysis of very large data through high-performance and distributed computing.
 Ethical, legal, and application-related aspects of data science also have an important role in the programme, through dedicated courses.

 Courses within the programme